This analysis enables you to simulate the following physics types, independently or in combination, in a transient environment:

 The analysis type supports the following Analysis Settings:

-For a Coupled Field Transient analysis when the Time Integration property is set to (default), based on the active physics of the environment, the following additional properties display and enable you to specify whether to turn a physics field on or off:
+For a Coupled Field Transient analysis when the Time Integration property is set to On (default), based on the active physics of the environment, the following additional properties display and enable you to specify whether to turn a physics field on or off:

-Structural Only: Options include and (default).
+• Structural Only: Options include Off and On (default).

-Thermal Only: Options include and (default) .
+• Thermal Only: Options include Off and On (default) .

 Note: For thermal-electric coupling and stand-alone acoustics physics, the application uses the Newmark Time integration method.
 For all other coupling and physics combinations, application uses the HHT time integration method.
 See the Transient analysis section of the Mechanical APDL Theory Reference for more information.